Why Simple Design Works Best in Donation Letters

 1. Top fundraising experts know “ugly” mail outraises “fancy” mail.

 Tom Ahern, one of the top authorities on donor communications, has written about this issue.
-For most nonprofits, plain and simple fundraising letters outperform colorful and flashy ones.
+For most nonprofits, plain and simple donation letters outperform colorful and flashy ones.

 The key exceptions: art museums and gardens.